What Landlords Are Not Allowed to Do (But Often Try)

 Here you go, more details on increasing rent.

 Oh boy, have I read some bullshit tenancy agreement clauses in my time.
-Unfortunately, I’m numb to the sheer audacity and stupidity these days.
+Unfortunately, I’m numb to the sheer audacity these days.

-Basically, just because a tenancy agreement contract has been signed by both parties, it doesn’t automatically make every clause legal or enforceable by law.
+Basically, just because a tenancy agreement has been signed by both parties does not automatically mean every clause is legally enforceable.

-• All written tenancy agreement contracts must be fair and clear (i.e. in plain English) and not intended to mislead the tenant in any way.
-That means, clauses based around excessive penalties may be deemed unfair and therefore reasonably challenged and denied.
+• All written tenancy agreements must be fair, clear, and written in plain English.
+They must not be misleading or designed to disadvantage the tenant.
+As a result, clauses involving excessive or disproportionate penalties may be deemed unfair and therefore unenforceable.

-• No clause can supersede/overwrite a tenant’s or landlord’s statutory right.
-For example, it is a tenant’s statutory right to ‘live in quiet enjoyment‘, no clause in a tenancy agreement can revoke that right.
+• No contractual clause can override a tenant’s or landlord’s statutory rights.
+For example, tenants have a statutory right to quiet enjoyment of the property, and no tenancy agreement can remove or negate that right.

 So, there we have it!
 That’s my list of what landlords can’t do (but often do anyways).